ExoOnix/enviro/docs/index.md

 1. **Sign Up / Log In**: Create your Onix account to get started.
 2. **Create an Environment**: Launch a full dev environment from your dashboard.
 3. **Start Coding**: Use browser-based **VS Code** and install tools as needed.

+## Hardware requirements

+Must have enough storage and performance to run Docker.

+Recommended atleast 2GB of RAM.
+And 40GB of free storage.